Another in the Frequently Given Advice department:

 - Pages download more slowly because image files take longer to download than text, and

 Search engines give extra weight to the text inside a heading tag.
 So you lose a lot of “google-juice” if you put your headers in image tags.
-That technique is best left for page header, logo etc. WordPress won’t allow you do it anyway – it requires a text headline, or will create one for you.
+That technique is best left for page header, logo etc. WordPress won’t allow you do it anyway.